purr/solanity/README.md

 - `-p, --prefix PATTERN` - Add a prefix pattern to match (can be used multiple times)
 - `-s, --suffix PATTERN` - Add a suffix pattern to match (can be used multiple times)
 - `-n, --num-keys NUM` - Number of keys to generate before stopping (default: 100)
-- `-i, --iterations NUM` - Maximum number of iterations (default: 100000)
+- `-i, --iterations NUM` - Maximum number of GPU kernel launches (default: 1000000).
+Each iteration represents one batch of parallel work on the GPU.
-- `-a, --attempts NUM` - Attempts per execution (default: 100000)
+- `-a, --attempts NUM` - Number of key generation attempts per GPU thread in each kernel execution (default: 1000000).
+Higher values mean more work per GPU launch but may affect responsiveness.

+For example, with default settings on a GPU with 1000 threads:

+- Each thread tries 1000000 keys per kernel launch
+- The kernel launches up to 1000000 times
+- Total possible attempts = threads × attempts × iterations
+- Program stops early if the desired number of keys is found

 ## Performance